NationalSecurityAgency/ghidra/.github/ISSUE_TEMPLATE/question.md

 #### What have you tried?

 - Have you searched online for a solution to this question?
-- Have you searched similar issue on this site?
+- Have you searched for a related issue?

 #### Guide to comment